giuthas/satkit/docs/SATKIT_development_guide.markdown

 7. Fix any bugs that occur, run tests see that they pass, update the release notes.
    - Check if [Release notes](Release_notes.markdown) need any final updates.
+   - Rerun doc generation if there were any changes.
 8. Merge release branch to `main`.
 9. Tag the commit in main with the release title ('vX.Y.Z'), delete the now defunct release branch, if any commits were made to the release branch,